avemio-digital/German-RAG-LLM-EASY-BENCHMARK/README.md

 Return to the root directory with `cd ..` and execute `python evaluate_by_judge.py` to evaluate your model using a language model as a judge.

+### 6. Generate weighted Files & Plots

+Open the `GRAG-LLM-EASY-BENCHMARK.ipynb` and execute all cells.

 ## Setting Up OpenAI API Key

 To evaluate a model from OpenAI, you must set a valid OpenAI API key.
 This can be done in one of the following ways: